Skip to main content

 • Compute Symbol Error Rate (SER) to quantify performance.

-This tutorial is ideal for engineers or students interested in optical communications and nonlinear fiber effects.
+This tutorial is suited for engineers and students interested in optical communications and nonlinear fiber effects.

 Prerequisites#